bitcoin/bitcoin/doc/rapidcheck.md

         with prop   = yes
     ```

-4. Build Bitcoin Core with RapidCheck.
+4. Build Syscoin Core with RapidCheck.

     Now you can run `make` and should see the property-based tests compiled with
     the unit tests: